 Rashford and dazzling De Gea earn Man United win at Spurs

-Rashford beat Tottenham keeper Hugo Lloris from a tight angle in the 44th minute as rejuvenated United claimed a sixth win from six matches since former striker Solskjaer stepped in following the sacking of Jose Mourinho.
+Rashford beat Tottenham keeper Hugo Lloris from a tight angle in the 44th minute as rejuvenated United claimed a sixth win from six matches since former striker Solskjaer stepped in following Jose Mourinho's sacking.

-Tottenham had 11 shots on target in the second half but could find no way past United's Spanish keeper David De Gea who produced a series of superb saves to deny Dele Alli, Harry Kane and Toby Alderweireld.
+Tottenham had 11 shots on target in the second half but could find no way past United's inspired Spanish keeper David De Gea who produced superb saves to deny Dele Alli, Harry Kane and Toby Alderweireld.

 His heroics enabled United to hang on for a first away league win against Tottenham since 2012.